jonassonfilip/weather-app/README.md

 # What's the weather?

-A weather app that shows the current weather anywhere on earth

 ![](https://media.giphy.com/media/hWvk9iUU4uBBeyBq0k/giphy.gif)

+A weather app that shows the current weather anywhere on earth.
+The site should be easy to use and the information explicit.
+If the location you're searching for isn't found you will get noticed about that.